lanl/singularity-eos/doc/sphinx/src/models.rst

 where :math:`c_0`, :math:`s_1`, :math:`s_2`, and :math:`s_3` are fitting
 paramters.
 The units of :math:`c_0` are velocity while the rest are unitless.

+Note that similar implementations may have subtly different definitions for the :math:`s_i` coefficients and care must be taken to use the correct values.
+Since :math:`s_2` and `s_3` are unitless for example, these parameters would not directly correspond to coefficients in a polynomial fit of the shock velocity to the particle velocity.

 JWL EOS
 ````````